Licence suspension and disqualification

 If you have committed multiple traffic offences, you may receive more than one disqualification period.
 The court will usually allow these disqualification periods to run at the same time.
 However, they can order multiple disqualification periods be run back to back.
 This means you could be off the road for a long time.

-You cannot appeal if you have been convicted of one of these serious driving offences:
+You cannot make an application if you have been convicted of one of the following serious driving offences:

-- predatory Driving or Police Pursuits (under the Crimes Act 1900)
+- Predatory Driving or Police Pursuit (under the Crimes Act 1900)

-To find out more about your eligibility to appeal see Legal Aid NSW's Are you disqualified from driving brochure.
+To find out more about your eligibility on how to make an application to remove your driver licence disqualification see Legal Aid NSW's Are you disqualified from driving brochure.

 You can also contact any NSW Legal Aid Office.
 You may need legal advice to help you prepare your application.

-Send your completed disqualification removal order form by email or post
+Send your completed application form for disqualification removal by email or post

 You can email or post your completed disqualification removal order form.